randlabs/myalgo-connect/README.md

 ## Overview

-Wallet My Algo is a Javascript library developed by Rand Labs to securely sign transactions with [My Algo](https://wallet.myalgo.com)
+MyAlgo Connect is a Javascript library developed by Rand Labs to securely sign transactions with [My Algo](https://wallet.myalgo.com)

 ## Installation